Creamed Kale

 Creamed Kale and a fork in a green bowl.

-Try creamed kale with rib-eye steaks seared in a pan, Beef Tenderloin Roast, Crispy Skinned Salmon, or Roast Chicken with Orange Honey-Mustard Glaze.
+Try creamed kale as a side dish with ribeye steaks seared in a pan, Beef Tenderloin Roast, Crispy Skinned Salmon, simply baked chicken thighs, or Roast Chicken with Orange Honey-Mustard Glaze.

 Green bowl of Creamed Kale with a fork.